-Earlier this year, Google has announced a preview feature on Youtube’s website.
+Earlier this year, Google announced a preview feature on Youtube’s website.
 This preview feature allows a user to see some excerpts from the video whenever they hover the mouse cursor over the video thumbnail.
-Soon after that, they have started testing a similar feature on the Youtube App for smartphones but with a different approach.
-This new feature ‘Autoplay on Home‘ will auto-play the videos on your home feed without sound & with captions.
+Soon after that, they started testing a similar feature on the Youtube App for smartphones but with a different approach.
+This new feature ‘Autoplay on Home’ will auto-play the videos on your home feed without sound & with captions.

 Autoplay on Home is now live on the latest version of the YouTube app & is enabled by default.
 The videos on the Home feed of your YouTube app will now start playing video without sound.
-Since watching a video without sound is senseless, it will show captions instead while playing the video.
+Since watching a video without sound is senseless, it will show captions while playing it.
 This feature is available on both Android & iOS.
 According to Youtube, this feature will give you a better experience of the video in the mobile view.
 Since the whole video is getting played, it will also add up to the video view & will consume a significant amount of internet data.
-YouTube has also given an option to enable Autoplay on home on WiFi only.
+YouTube has also given an option to enable Autoplay at home on WiFi only.

-Now some you may find this feature annoying & feels like it’s been forced upon them, luckily you can disable this feature by following the instruction below.
+Now some of you may find this feature annoying & feels like it’s been forced upon them, luckily you can disable this feature by following the instruction below.

 How to Disable Autoplay on Home inside Youtube App?

 1- Open the YouTube app & tap on the Profile picture on the top right of your app to get inside the profile page.

 2- Now inside the Profile page, tap on ‘Settings‘ then on ‘Autoplay‘ & lastly tap on ‘Autoplay on Home‘ to see the option related to it.